dickysetiawans/spam-wa-bot/README.md

 ```
 $ pip install selenium
 ```
-or you can download chromedriver [Here](https://sites.google.com/a/chromium.org/chromedriver/downloads)
+and you can download chromedriver [Here](https://sites.google.com/a/chromium.org/chromedriver/downloads)

 thank you